 In the same way, more buyers want to choose buildings and homes that are environmentally friendly.
 This means that properties with these types of materials hold their resale value much higher and longer than those that don’t.

 Simply put, energy efficiency and other similar objectives are essential in the construction industry.
-If your brand isn’t working to be a part of this process, there’s a good chance you’ll be overlooked for a competitor who makes this aspect part of its long-range business.
+If your brand and company isn’t working to be a part of this process, there’s a good chance you’ll be overlooked for a competitor who makes this aspect part of its long-range business.

 Green buildings contribute positively to an organization, company’s or individual’s public image.
 Embracing sustainability demonstrates a commitment to environmental responsibility, which can lead to greater community support and enhanced reputation.
 (The reason sustainability is becoming such a big part of the building materials industry comes down to society’s increased responsibility for manufacturers.
-Consumers now demand that these items are safe for people and the environment, which means ensuring your company is paying attention is vital to your growth as a business.
+Consumers now demand that these items are safe for people and the environment, which means ensuring your company is paying attention.)

 For businesses, sustainable building practices demonstrate corporate responsibility, which can attract environmentally conscious customers and partners.
 Sustainable buildings often involve community engagement and support.
 This can lead to stronger community ties and a more favorable standing.

 Sustainable building projects can inspire others to follow suit, becoming a beacon of environmental leadership in a community.
 Maybe it leads to your company or organization featured here or reflected in a status-of-the-industry report like this from McKinsey.
 And, let’s not forget the U.S. Green Building Council.

 Sustainable building practices offer a multitude of benefits, ranging from environmental conservation to lower operating costs, improved human health, enhanced resilience, increased property value, and positive public perceptions.
 As the world faces pressing environmental challenges, embracing sustainability in the built environment is not merely a trend, but a necessity for a more sustainable future.